Fourth Avenue/Ninth Street station: Culver Viaduct renovation

 In 2007, the Metropolitan Transportation Authority (MTA) announced a three-year renovation project of the elevated Culver Viaduct.
 The work area covers from south of Carroll Street to north of Ditmas Avenue.
 For Phase 2A of the project, a temporary platform was built over the southbound express track to allow northbound trains to stop at the station.
 The platform was then removed for Phase 2B.
 For Phase 3A a temporary platform was built over the northbound express track to allow southbound trains to stop.
 Reconstruction of the Fourth Avenue station was completed in April 2013.
 As part of the project, the arch bridge over Fourth Avenue was restored with the elimination of billboards and the removal of paint over the windows.
 The station received a public address system as part of the project.
 In addition, the MTA reopened the east station house to the station, after it had been closed for over 40 years.

 Before 2009, G service terminated at Smith–Ninth Streets, one stop to the north.
 Terminating southbound trains used the switches just west of Fourth Avenue to enter the southbound express tracks.
 After being stored on the southbound express track, the G trains would start their Queens-bound runs by using the switches to enter the northbound local track.
 The switches were taken out of regular service in 2009, when the viaduct's reconstruction started and the G was extended to Church Avenue.

+Planned accessibility

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 Exits

-This station has five entrances.
-There is one entrance each in the vestibules on both sides of 4th Avenue between 9th and 10th Streets.
-There is also an entrance on the north side of 10th Street west of Fourth Avenue, which leads to the southbound BMT Fourth Avenue Line and both IND Culver Line platforms.
+This station has four entrances.
+There are three doorways to common fare areas to large buildings on both sides of 4th Avenue between 9th and 10th Streets.
+Each building has two doorways to 4th Avenue and one to 10th Street.
 The other two are entrances on either northern corner of 4th Avenue and 9th Street, and lead directly to the BMT Fourth Avenue Line platforms.